|(a) Definitions. The following words and terms, when

 for slaughter are required to be identified to the farm of origin

 (d) Movement Restrictions: All herds suspected of pseudorabies

 will be placed under movement restrictions and investigated pending

 final determination.
 Final determination of the presence or absence

-of PRV in a herd shall be made by the investigating veterinarian in
+of pseudorabies in a herd shall be made by the investigating veterinarian

 (e) Pseudorabies Management of Infected, Exposed or

 (1) If an animal is determined to be infected with